-

 set to OFF to the content switching virtual server.Example to bind a custom HTTP profile to the proxy content switching virtual server:

-add ns httpprofile custom_http_profile1 -markconnReqInval OFF set cs vserver swgVS -httpprofileName custom_http_profile1 <!--NeedCopy-->
+add ns httpprofile custom_http_profile1 -markconnReqInval DISABLED set cs vserver swgVS -httpprofileName custom_http_profile1 <!--NeedCopy-->

-In explicit mode, the NetScaler Forward Proxy supports secure, encrypted communication between the client and the Forward Proxy entity.
-When configuring the Secure Forward Proxy on the ADC appliance, you must specify an IP address and port while choosing the SSL_PROXY type.
-This setup ensures that the client establishes an encrypted connection to the Forward Proxy entity.
+In explicit mode, the NetScaler forward Proxy supports secure, encrypted communication between the client and the Forward Proxy entity.
+When configuring the Secure forward proxy on NetScaler, you must specify an IP address and port while choosing the SSL_PROXY type.
+This setup ensures that the client establishes an encrypted connection to the forward proxy entity.
 The client must manually specify the IP address and port in their browser unless the organization automates this configuration by pushing the settings to the client’s device.
-This process enables secure, encrypted communication between the client and the Forward Proxy.
+This process enables secure, encrypted communication between the client and the forward proxy.

 For more information, see Configure an SSL forward proxy in Secure mode by using the CLI and Configure an SSL forward proxy in Secure mode by using the GUI